Signed in as:

 Frances brings a wealth of knowledge and expertise to her position at Ridge Zeller Therapy.
 As a bilingual school psychologist, she has 12 years of experience in her role working with K-12 populations.
 What Frances enjoys most is the evaluation component of a school psychologist’s role.
 She and her wife have three dogs; a Mini Aussie, a Mini Poodle, and a Maltese Mix.
 She has three brothers and is very close to her family.

-Katie holds a PhD in School Psychology, a Master’s in School Psychology, a Master’s in Counseling, and a Bachelors Degree in Elementary Education.
+Katie holds a PhD in Psychology, is a licensed Psychologist and a School Psychologist.
+She also holds a Master’s in School Psychology, a Master’s in Counseling, and a Bachelor's Degree in Elementary Education.
 Additionally, Katie brings a wealth of experience to her role as a certified school psychologist.
 She has worked in home foster care programs, child counseling in school settings, and clinical evaluations for the juvenile justice system.
 She is always looking for what she can add to her range of expertise.
 It was her work as a counselor that interested her in pursuing her PhD in School Psychology.
 Katie says she is passionate about helping others find their success.
-When asked what she enjoys most about her job, she says, "finding ways to help others and problem solving the root of the issue to make the best assessment possible."
+When asked what she enjoys most about her job, Katie says, "finding ways to help others and problem solving the root of the issue to make the best assessment possible."

 Marline received her degree from Ottawa University and is one of Ridge Zeller Therapy's highly experienced Bilingual Certified School Psychologists.
 She brings a great depth of expertise to her role with 9 years experience as a certified school psychologist and previously as a Developmental Specialist.
 Although she was born in New York, Marline was raised in the Dominican Republic and is fluent in Spanish and English.
 Marline is dedicated to ensuring all students, especially ELL students, are properly evaluated for services.
 She deeply enjoys providing school based counseling services to students with a variety of social/emotional needs and supporting and training school staff on how to understand and manage students' challenging behaviors.
 Additionally, Marline helps connect Spanish speaking community members with community resources by providing them material in their native language.
 She loves the beach and tropical weather, enjoys music, singing, dancing, movies, and going for walks with her dog.
 She enjoys spending quality time with her son, especially watching his basketball games!